Banjo-Kazooie (video game): Audio

 Music and sound effects were entirely done by Grant Kirkhope.
 Although Banjo-Kazooie was not his first project for Rare, as he previously converted David Wise's score for Diddy's Kong Quest to a Game Boy port and helped on Goldeneye 007 (1997), it was the first time he worked on all music and sound effects for a game.
 He conceived Banjo-Kazooie's musical style after listening to Danny Elfman's score for Beetlejuice (1988).
-As he explained the philosophy, "I realized you can use really dark chords with dark harmonies, and as long as the rhythm's quite comical it’s not going to scare the kids".
+As he explained the philosophy, "I realized you can use really dark chords with dark harmonies, and as long as the rhythm's quite comical it's not going to scare the kids".
 The chord progression for Mad Monster Mansion was influenced by another Elfman score, that of the 1989 film Batman, specifically the chord progression for the titular character's moments in the cathedral.
 The compositions feature several instances of tritone to reflect the contrasts between Banjo and Kazooie's character, something Kirkhope conceived when composing the music for Mumbo's Mountain.
+At one point when the developers were nearly done with the game, Chris Stamper decided that he disliked the first two level tunes for Mumbo's Mountain and Treasure Trove Cove, so Kirkhope had to change them quickly.
+The original tune for Mumbo's Mountain would be used inside the termite hill, with Kirkhope thinking that it "suited the place".
+The original tune for Treasure Trove Cove had a middle section inspired by the Fat Boys and the Beach Boys' cover of "Wipe Out" by the Surfaris.

 Banjo-Kazooie is significant for its introduction of vertical remixing to video games; various sound layers of the same composition fade in and out depending on which area the player has moved to, such as going from above ground to under water.
-This came from Mayles commanding Kirkhope to got a step beyond the early 1990s LucasArts' iMUSE, which faded between themes instead of sound layers.
+This came from Mayles commanding Kirkhope to get a step beyond the early 1990s LucasArts' iMUSE, which faded between themes instead of sound layers.
 Animal sound effects are also occasionally instruments.